MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-authentication-acquire-token-py.md

 }
 ```

-When the `engine` is added, the SDK will call the `AcquireOAuth2Token function, passing in the challenge, executing the Python script, receiving a token, then presenting the token to the service.
+When the `engine` is added, the SDK calls the `AcquireOAuth2Token function, passing in the challenge, executing the Python script, receiving a token, then presenting the token to the service.